George-Kajaleme-cs/CSE1910-CSE-Project-A/proposal/proposal-programingLanguage.md

 Making the interface very user proficient without much knowledge of importace.
 ## Time Line
 _Describe in detail what you will complete by the end of each week (end of Friday class)._
-* Week 1: Formulas will be complete
+* Week 1: Formulas will be complete and the variables should be complete for the global scenario's.
-* Week 2: The functions
+* Week 2: The functions will be created, and be fully functional for use for the interface.
-* Week 3: Interface
+* Week 3: Interface will be done and allow the displaying of the values in the functions .
 * Week 4: Debugging
 * Week 5: Debugging